hchengting/workers-toram-news/README.md

 Copy `wrangler.toml.example` and rename it to `wrangler.toml`.

-Replace `database_id` with your own ID from above.
+Replace `database_id` with your own id from above.

 ```toml
 [[d1_databases]]